pdebuyl-lab/tidynamics/doc/index.rst

     conda install -c conda-forge tidynamics

-It is also possible to download the source code and execute the setup.py file.
+It is also possible to download the source code and execute pip locally file.

-I ran the tests with Python 2.7, 3.5 and 3.6 and NumPy 1.11 and 1.13.
+Tests are run with Python 3.7 to 3.11.
+Python 2 is not supported anymore.
 If you encounter any issue, let me know (see :ref:`Contact` below).

 Citation